akb/quoted/README.md

 ## Build Instructions

-You will need [https://golang.org](Go) installed and your GOPATH environment variable set.
-The directory containing this file needs to be placed in `$GOPATH/src/github.com/akb/gdax-quote`.
+You will need [Go](https://golang.org) installed and your GOPATH environment variable set.
+The directory containing this file needs to resolve to `$GOPATH/src/github.com/akb/gdax-quote`.

 To rebuild `bin/quoted` run: